Al-Safa (Syria): Demography

 The region was frequently used by the Druze through history as a refuge in the years of war.
-The whole region currently lies within As-Suwayda Governorate, as the governorate's borders run along the region's boundaries.
+The whole region currently lies within Suwayda Governorate, as the governorate's borders run along the region's boundaries.
 Only roaming Bedouins visit it occasionally, in addition to some archaeologists.
-Safaitic inscriptions were first discovered in this area in 1857, and were named after the region.

 Syrian civil war

-In the Syrian civil war, al-Safa became the last pocket of ISIL in the As-Suwayda Governorate and the Rif-Damasiq Governorate.
-It was surrounded by the Syrian Army in the As-Suwayda offensive.
-The area was recaptured by Syria on 17 November 2018.
+In the Syrian civil war, al-Safa became the last pocket of ISIL in the Suwayda Governorate and the Rif-Damasiq Governorate.
+It was surrounded by the Syrian Army in the Suwayda offensive.
+The area was recaptured by Syrian government forces on 17 November 2018.